stephencz/stephencz-com/_notes/chess.md

 group: games
 ---

+*These notes are incomplete and are part of an on-going project.*

 ## Basics

 Chess is a two player board game which has been played for over a century.